mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 emergency life-support clothing is carried for the pilot and passenger;
 similar to softsuits used aboard may starships, these suits will hold up for a nerve-wracking ride back to base after an incident but not much more than that.
-If sealed helmets are used, the bike’s life support equipment allows users to operate at high altitudes or in very thin atmospheres without a vacc suit.
+If sealed helmets are used, the bike's life support equipment allows users to operate at high altitudes or in very thin atmospheres without a vacc suit.
 ```